Deepbaran/JavaScript/README.md

 # JavaScript

 This repository contains all the JavaScript codes that I learned while starting to learn Frontend Development.
 This Repository started as only JS repo.
-But now it holds all of my initial notes on JS, React, Node, Testing JS and TypeScript.
+But now it holds all of my initial notes on JS, React, Node and Jest.
 I promise to create different repos as I learn modern tech using JS.

 # Notes: